This post may contain affiliate links. Please read my disclosure policy.

 Since this recipe makes a big enough batch to make a week’s (or more) worth of creamer, it’s easy to make some extra and freeze it too!

-I use silicone muffin cups to freeze each serving so that I can have it on hand any time.
+I use silicone baking cups (affiliate link) or the ¼-cup Souper Cubes (affiliate link) to freeze each serving so that I can have it on hand any time.
 That way I can enjoy a beverage that I know is not full of junk ingredients and I don’t need to drag out all the ingredients every time.

-I line a muffin tin pan with silicone muffin cups and pour two ounces of creamer in each cup.
-I use a little tablespoon measuring cup that makes it so much easier to measure out just the right amount.
-Then I place the filled muffin tray in a flat place in my freezer until the creamer is firm.
+If using the silicone baking cups, I line a muffin tin pan the cups and pour 4-ounces of creamer in each cup.
+Then I place it in a flat place in my freezer until the creamer is firm.

-From there, I pop out the frozen creamer into a labeled ziptop bag and immediately put it back into the freezer.
+From there, I pop out the frozen creamer into a labeled reusable bag (affiliate link) and immediately put it back into the freezer.
 Then, when I’m ready to use it, I pull out a “muffin cup” of creamer, warm it up a bit in the microwave and add my brewed coffee.

 I like a 2 to 1 ratio of 12 ounces of coffee to 2 ounces of creamer but if you like things a little lighter on the creamer side, you can reduce the amount of creamer to 1 ounces per 12 ounces of coffee.